Margaret Laurence: Education

-In 1944, Laurence attended Winnipeg's United College, an arts and theology college associated with the University of Manitoba, that would later become the University of Winnipeg.
+In 1944, Laurence attended Winnipeg's United College, an arts and theology college associated with the University of Manitoba, that later became the University of Winnipeg.
 Before attending, she applied for academic scholarships that were granted based on her academic record and financial need.
 During her first year at United College, Laurence studied in a liberal arts program which included courses in English, History, Ethics, and Psychology.
 Laurence's interest in English literature was present even in high school, and her interest in writing her own works continued into her formal education.
 Within the first few weeks of attending the college, Laurence had works of poetry published in the University of Manitoba's publication The Manitoban.
 She submitted this work under the pseudonym "Steve Lancaster", in what she later credits as a reference to the Lancaster bomber, a highly powerful and successful bomber of the Second World War.
 Another of Laurence's achievements during her first year of college was being welcomed into the English Club, an organization of senior students who discussed poetry, led by professor Arthur L. Phelps.
 This was her first time being around peers who were also passionate about literature, and it was an opportunity for her to expand her knowledge as both scholar and writer.
 "Tony's", a part-cafeteria, part-coffee shop in the basement of United College, was another important place for Laurence to share her literary interests with colleagues.
-She would meet with friends and discuss literature; those who were writers would share their works with the group.
+She met with friends and discussed literature; those who were writers shared their works with the group.
 Laurence's years in college not only shaped her from an academic perspective, they also provided opportunities for her to develop creatively and professionally.

-During this period Laurence became associated with the Christian socialist movement known as the Social Gospel, which would remain important to her for the remainder of her life.
+During this period Laurence became associated with the Christian socialist movement known as the Social Gospel, which remained important to her for the remainder of her life.
 In her senior year of college, Laurence had an increasing number of responsibilities while also continuing to have her own work printed in local publications.
 She became an associate editor of Vox, United College's literary journal, and was also the publicity president of the Student Council.
-These opportunities encouraged Laurence to hone her craft of writing, while also giving her the tools to work in journalism—as she would do upon graduation.
+These opportunities encouraged Laurence to hone her craft of writing, while also giving her the tools to work in journalism—as she did upon graduation.
 She showed promise and success in her early literary pursuits.
-During her undergraduate years, Laurence had at least eighteen poems, three short stories, and a critical essay published.
+During her undergraduate years, Laurence had at least 18 poems, three short stories, and a critical essay published.

 Laurence graduated with a Bachelor of Arts in English Literature in 1947.